Technigo/project-movies/README.md

 ## The problem

-The style took me more time than expected.
+The styling took me more time than expected.

 ## View it live